devleaks/followthegreens/docs/plugin.md

 In addition to the 4rth dimension explained above, FtG4D adds the following improvements:

-- Follow the greens «rabbit» light speed and length automagically adjusted to invite pilots to speed up or slow down taxi ride.
+- Follow the greens _rabbit_ light speed and length automagically adjusted to invite pilots to speed up or slow down taxi ride.
-- A few parameters can be adjusted in a preference file.
+- Parameters can be adjusted in a preference file.
 - Runway light intensity can be adjusted, even turned off while FtG4D is running.
-- Routing algorithms attempt to respect taxiway network constraints (taxiway width, one ways...).
+- Routing algorithm attempt to respect taxiway network constraints (taxiway width, one ways...).
-- FtG4D specific log file created to help us improve the plugin in case of misbehavior.
+- FtG4D specific log file created to help improve the plugin in case of misbehavior.

 # Installation